codecentric/cxf-spring-boot-starter-maven-plugin/README.md

 * This works also for complex imports of many XSD files, that inherit other XSDs themselfs
 * The generated JAX-B Classfiles will be added to your projects classpath - ready to map & transform into whatever you want
 * Scanning your resource-Folder for the WSDL and configuring the jaxws-maven-plugin, so that non-absolute paths will be generated into @WebServiceClient-Class
+* non-absolute paths will be generated into @WebService and @WebServiceClient-Classes (so that one can initialize the Apache CXF endpoint 100% contract-first)
 * Extract the targetNamespace from the WSDL, generate the SEI and WebServiceClient annotated classes´ package names from it & write it together with the project´s package name into a cxf-spring-boot-maven.properties to enable Complete automation of Endpoint initialization in the [cxf-spring-boot-starter](https://github.com/codecentric/cxf-spring-boot-starter) ([documentation here](https://github.com/codecentric/cxf-spring-boot-starter#complete-automation-of-endpoint-initialization))
+* plugin is Eclipse m2e compatible (see [stackoverflow:eclipse-m2e-lifecycle] and [https://wiki.eclipse.org/M2E_compatible_maven_plugins](https://wiki.eclipse.org/M2E_compatible_maven_plugins), so no Plugin execution not covered by lifecycle configuration”-Error should accur

 ### HowTo